 Campers will spend the week creating video games using the Scratch programming language.
 Campers can try and recreate games that they have played for years or try to invent one of their own.
 The atmosphere of camp will be one of collaboration where students will collaborate on projects and provide each other with feedback and suggestions for improving their creations.
-Any prior knowledge of video games will provide a basis for discussions about what makes games interesting and fun to play, we will use this information as part of their design process.
-Campers will be provided computers and other hardware to use at camp.
+Any prior knowledge of video games (even from having played them!) will provide a basis for discussions about what makes games interesting and fun to play, we will use this information as part of their design process.
+Campers will be provided laptops and other hardware to use at camp.
 Campers of all levels will be challenged to create something appropriate for their age and ability level.
 At the end of camp there will be a game expo to show off student creations.
 After lunch each day, the campers will participate in a variety of activities not related to computers.

-|Boys and Girls Age 8 - 15 Limit: 20 campers per session
+|Boys and Girls Age 8 - 15

 Monday - Friday: 9:00 am - 3:30 pm

-$340 for Full-Day - One Week|
+|$395 for Full-Day - One Week|

 Rader Hall is located on Worcester Academy’s main campus.
 Rader Hall provides access to classrooms with wireless internet, Smartboards and LCD projectors.
 Rader also houses the school’s library, which provides access to many different technologies and a new green screen room.